rdouglascox/logic_lectures/source/07_validity_and_logical_form.md

 * consider the following proposition:
     * $(A \land (B \rightarrow \lnot C))$
 * what is its form?
-* there are many correct answers ranging from very course-grained to very fine-grained
+* there are many correct answers ranging from very coarse-grained to very fine-grained

 ---

-* at its most course-grained it is just a proposition:
+* at its most coarse-grained it is just a proposition:
     * $\underline{(A \land (B \rightarrow \lnot C))}$
 *  so it has the following form: $\alpha$